pierrep/OrbecAstraBodyTracker/README.md

 Sends Body and hand tracking via OSC.

+On Windows, sends the depth image via Spout.
+The MacOS version send the depth image via Syphon.

 Set the port and host details via the settings.xml file.

 Make sure to wave each hand in a circle until it connects if you want the separate hand tracking.